Quick Marketing IDeas

 Our Marketing Manager, Katie Sweeney Parmiter ([email protected]) and I will be managing the marketing of your book.
 Please find a brief description of marketing vehicles to follow:

-1) Marketing and Sales: We kicked off our marketing and sales campaign for our titles with individual book presentations to our domestic and international sales force.
+1) Marketing and Sales: Last Fall, we kicked off our marketing and sales campaign for our Spring 2022 titles with individual book presentations to our domestic and international sales force.

 The sales reps call on campus stores, independent shops, specialty/museum accounts, as well as the national chains.
 They walk buyers through our seasonal catalog highlighting key sales points.
 If you would like us to call-out specific books shops— (i.e.) your local bookstore—to reps please let us know.

 2) Course Adoption: If you feel your book has course adoption potential, please email Kate O’Brien-Nicholson ([email protected]) a list of university courses, departments, classes, and professors to target.
 We have included a section on the Author Questionnaire for this information.

 3) Publicity: Upon the publication of your book, Katie will send out review copies.
 We tailor a review list based on your author questionnaire and our in-house media (reviewer) contacts.
 If you have personal contacts in the media, or would like to request that a specific publication receive a review copy of your book, please email us that information.
 We will forward you copies of all reviews we receive.
 However, be advised that many publications (especially scholarly journals) can take months or even years to review a book.